General:

 Panel members will want to hear a little about yourself and your offense in your own words.
 They will ask questions to ensure they understand what happened and that you are accepting responsibility for your illegal actions.
 You will also be asked to identify affected parties and describe the impact of your offense.
 Panel members will also want to know what you think is necessary to repair the harm done and ensure that this offense does not happen again.

-During a panel, you can expect to work with volunteers and your case manager to create a contract.
+During a panel, you can expect to work with volunteers and your Coordinator to create a contract.
 This contract is designed to help participants take accountability for their illegal actions, repair the harm done to direct victims and the community at large, and create a clear plan to reduce the likelihood of reoffense.

 Panels typically last between 30-60 minutes.